ProfOlaf: Semi-Automated Tool for Systematic Literature Reviews: Overview

 \subsection{Snowballing}

 We chose snowballing as our search method, as prior studies show it performs as well as or better than database searches~\cite{badampudi2015experiences, jalali2012systematic}.

 After populating the database with the initial set of articles, \name\ retrieves either the citations (\emph{forward snowballing}), the references (\emph{backward snowballing}), or both, for each article.
-The tool then compiles the bibliographic information for all the articles.
-Currently, \name\ obtains article data from Google Scholar~\cite{google_scholar}, Semantic Scholar~\cite{semantic_scholar}, and DBLP~\cite{dblp}.
+The tool then compiles the bibliographic information for the entire set.

+\name\ obtains article data from Google Scholar~\cite{google_scholar}, Semantic Scholar~\cite{semantic_scholar}, and DBLP~\cite{dblp}.
 However, the tool has been designed to ease the integration of additional search sources.
+As multiple versions of the same paper may exist under slightly different titles, this stage also includes a mechanism to identify and present these versions, allowing the user to select which one to keep.